CDI 101 for First-Year Students

 - Personality & Environment “Fit” based on Interests (Strong Interest Inventory assessment)

 - Customized Career Action Planning

-CDI 301 Intensive Courses by Major for Juniors and Seniors
+CDI 301 Intensive Courses by Major for Sophomores, Juniors and Seniors

-Starting in Fall 2018, an exciting addition to the CDI curriculum will be offered – Career Development Intensive 301 (CDI 301) is a new series of FIVE advanced job search preparation courses offered to juniors and seniors and focused on their career development based on their specific MAJOR.
+Starting in Fall 2018, an exciting addition to the CDI curriculum started to be offered – Career Development Intensive 301 (CDI 301).
+CDI 301 is a series of advanced job search preparation courses offered to sophomores, juniors and seniors and focused on their career development based on their specific MAJOR.